My Account | Shopping Cart

 Tailored Distortion®: Distortion Correction at Speed of Light

 Super wide-angle lenses and fisheye lenses have pronounced barrel distortion.
 When viewing a flat object, off-axis features are "squeezed" significantly relative to the on-axis ones.
 This reduces the effective off-axis resolutions.
 For many applications, it is an undesirable effect.
 It is possible to post-processing the image to reduce this effect.
-However post-processing in software reduces the image quality because the missing off-axis information must now be interpreted.
+However post-processing in software reduces the image quality because the missing off-axis information must now be interpolated.
 We created a new class of super wide-angle and fisheye designs using high precision aspherical elements to reduce the off-axis "squeezing" optically.
 Comparing with standard f-theta designs, the distortion reduction is on the order of 50%.
 This allows off-axis objects to be imaged with more pixels.
-This technology has brought significant commercial benefits to security and automotive back-up cameras.
+This technology has brought significant commercial benefits to security and automotive back-up cameras (request a technical article on Tailored Distortion theory).

 Tailored distortion lenses for security applications